ReadyMouse/sub-manager/README.md

 TODO:
-- Fix that engio is not storing transcation hash
+- Fix that envio is not storing transcation hash
 - The frontend did not completely fill out the subscription properly with processor information